contentauth/c2pa-python/docs/native-resources-management.md

 `ManagedResource` is the internal base class responsible for managing native pointers owned by the C2PA Python SDK.
 It guarantees:

-- Native memory is freed exactly once.
+- Native memory is freed exactly once (no double-free).
 - Resources are cleaned up deterministically via context managers or explicit `close()`.
-- Ownership transfers** (e.g. signer to context) are handled safely so the same pointer is never freed twice.
+- Ownership transfers (e.g. signer to context) are handled so the same pointer is not freed twice (and the objects/classes know which one owns what).
-- Cleanup never raises or masks real exceptions.
+- Cleanup never raises (trade-off to avoid raising errors on clean-up only, but errors are logged).

 Developers wrapping new native resources must inherit from `ManagedResource` and follow the documented lifecycle rules.